Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Models and Prediction Method

-The idea is that we predict a proportion of dry spells across the AOI that is close to the actual proportion, so we're not under-predicting or over-predicting.
-The MAE for our proportion prediction is about 0.068, meaning the average absolute difference is close to $6.8\%$.
+This ensures we predict a proportion of dry spells across the AOI that is close to the actual proportion, and the regions with the highest probability of dry spells will be predicted to have a dry spell.
 Empirically, this strategy, as is shown in the Results section, gives the best balance between precision and recall metrics.